Part of System Constraints

 Body state

 Within HSP, body state is not a diagnosis and not an excuse.
-It is a system condition influencing activation, capacity, resource allocation and update-readiness.
+It is a system condition influencing activation, capacity, choice space, resource allocation and update-readiness.

-A system under biological or energetic pressure often needs stability before new behavior becomes reliably available.
+A system under biological or energetic pressure often needs stability before new output becomes reliably available.

 Resource allocation determines what remains available